LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/WebViewIntegrAPIGuide.md

 ### Overview

-The Web View Integration API was designed to allow an external system to post information back to a bot.
-For example, if a user is directed to an external web form to collect data (eg: for lead generation or payment), this API can be used by that external form to send the data back to the bot.
-This document provides a sample implementation for this API.
+The [Web View Integration API](conversation-builder-integrations-web-view-integration-api.html) was designed to allow an external system to post information back to a bot.
+For example, if a user is directed to an external web form to collect data (e.g., for lead generation or payment), this API can be used by that external form to send the data back to the bot.
+This guide provides a sample implementation for this API.

 ### Information needed